Casa Capri Recovery is Committed to Helping Create a Healthier Lifestyle for Women.

-Casa Capri Recovery Teaches our Women Proper Nutrition for Long-Term Recovery
+Casa Capri Recovery Teaches our Women Proper Nutrition for Good Mental Health and Long-Term Recovery

 Our clients attend nutrition classes, meet individually with me, are served healthy meals, and learn to cook nutritious and delicious meals themselves.
-Casa Capri Recovery is all about teaching lifestyle skills that can make a big, positive impact on long term recovery…and proper nutrition is one of them.
+Casa Capri Recovery is concerned about women’s nutritional health and is all about teaching lifestyle skills that can make a big, positive impact on long term recovery.
+And since mental health and nutrition are closely related, proper nutrition is is an important skill to focus on.

 The Brain is a Highly Metabolic Organ so it Needs Calories, but not any ‘ole Calorie will do.
 The more nutrient-dense (filled with vitamins and minerals) the calories, the better.
 Starvation alters brain function and may present itself as brain fog, confusion, anxiety, depression, and irritability.
 Starvation doesn’t just mean lack of calories… you can eat plenty of empty calories and be starved of nutrients which is why we advocate a balanced, well-rounded diet for our girls.

-Sugar is Bad for the Brain AND is a Primary Empty Calorie!
+Sugar is Bad for Mental Health and Nutrition: It’s Bad for the Brain AND is a Primary Empty Calorie!

 I hate to be the bearer of bad news because most of us love sugar in some form or fashion, but a high sugar intake is associated with ‑ and causes ‑ a myriad of issues.
 Depression & anxiety, cognitive decline, poor learning skills & memory, not to mention it hijacks the reward system which then causes sugar addiction and unstable emotions.
 It is very common to have intense sugar cravings in early recovery, and we at Casa Capri Recovery understand that fully so while we don’t outlaw desserts, we won’t be having them for breakfast, lunch and dinner!